twisted-pear/ipx_wrap/README.md

 ### Packet Conversion

-There are two ways packets are converted between IPX and IPv6.
-The first is intended to carry arbitrary IPv6 traffic over IPX.
-Here both the source and destination IPX socket numbers have a value of `(0xd6 << 8) | <next header>`.
-The IPX packet type is `0x1f`.
-On ingress, if both socket numbers have `0xd6` in their most significant bit and the packet type is `0x1f`, the IPX header is directly translated into an IPv6 header and the payload of the IPX packet is appended to that IPv6 header.
-On egress, any IPv6 packet that is not a UDP packet with source and destination port equal to `213` has its IPv6 header converted into an IPX header and its payload is appended to that IPX header.

-The second way to convert packets is intended to allow for routing of native IPX traffic.
 On ingress the entire IPX packet (header + payload) is wrapped in an IPv6 UDP packet with source and destination port `213`.
 The IPv6 header is populated with information from the IPX header.
 On egress, any IPv6 UDP packet with source and destination port equal to `213` has the IPv6 and UDP headers stripped out and the UDP payload is appended directly to the Ethernet header.

-Note that the first approach takes up all socket numbers between `0xd600` and `0xd6ff`.
-These are "well-known" sockets.
-Since this is not a NetWare application and what is left of Novell is now owned by OpenText, I have not contacted anybody to have these sockets reserved.
-So it is possible that they clash with existing applications.

 ### Loading